 2.6B Use of Fireworks in Reserves

-Use of fireworks within parks and requirements for such activities. sportsgrounds comply with Council and Work Cover requirements for certification and within parks and sportsgrounds Circuses, fetes and festivals comply with Council's insurance.
+Use of fireworks within parks and sportsgrounds comply with Council and Work Cover requirements for such activities.

-Council's development consent where necessary and Work Cover Authority consent.
+Proposals for fireworks displays have Council's development consent where necessary and Work Cover Authority consent.